 Meanwhile, economic development efforts continue as communities vie for the next manufacturing prospect with package incentives.
 Chillicothe customizes all incentive packages to the prospect.
 Both the city and Livingston County have an enterprise zone, as do most other communities.
 Organizations, including Chillicothe Development Center, Chillicothe Development Inc., Chillicothe Municipal Utilities and Farmers Electric Cooperative and the city are aggressive in doing what is needed to help locate a prospective business, Rumery said.

-Some of what Chillicothe offers has nothing to do with benefit packages, though.
+Page 3 of 3 - Some of what Chillicothe offers has nothing to do with benefit packages, though.

 "Chillicothe is a big little city that offers enough variety to support most business and family activities," Franke said.
 "It would be more convenient to be closer to the airport for all the traveling Midwest personnel do in North America, yet the inconvenience is well worth the benefits of being located in such a fine community."

 A message Rumery wants to send to prospective factories is that rural Missouri is starved for jobs that pay well and provide benefits, and that rural Missouri has a labor force available for a company that can provide those benefits.